A visit to the historic landmark Cooks' Cottage, situated in the beautiful heritage-listed Fitzroy Gardens, is a must when exploring Melbourne.

 School tours and group visits/tours are available.

-Please note: the Cooks' Cottage garden is undergoing some landscaping work in September, but visitors are still able to walk through and experience its charm.
+The Cooks' Cottage garden is undergoing some landscaping work but visitors are still able to walk through and experience its charm.